Back to blog

 Timeboxing as a productivity technique delivers a number of potential benefits.
 For instance:

-• By setting a time limit, you reduce procrastination and force yourself to concentrate on the task at hand without getting distracted by other tasks.
+• By setting a time limit, you reduce procrastination and force yourself to concentrate on the task at hand.
+This helps you avoid getting distracted by other tasks.
 (Speaking of distractions, check out Indistractable by Nir Eyal, a timeboxing expert!)

 • It helps you prioritize tasks.